 For instance, you can start a podcast by recording your episodes in your closet using your phone.

-You only need an outline of what you want to talk about to stay on topic and not babble.
+You only need an outline of what you want to discuss to stay on topic and not babble.
 You can download free tools to edit your audio before uploading it on a podcasting platform.

 Depending on your budget, there are various podcasting tools that you can acquire.
-If you are curious what those must-have tools are, keep on reading.
+If you are curious about those must-have tools, keep reading.

-The Best Microphone for Podcasting you can Afford
+1 – The Best Microphone for podcasting You Can Afford

 There is no denying that a good microphone is an essential podcast tool for beginners.
 That's because it allows you to produce superb quality audio, which is already half the battle.

-Remember: The better the audio quality of your podcast episode, the less time you have to spend on editing.
+Remember: The better the audio quality of your podcast episode, the less time you spend editing.
 This can help you save precious time, which you can use in producing more episodes.